tianjinji2024/GenerativeAI_Article_Summary/README.md

 - **Key Sentence Extraction:** Extracts the top 5 most significant sentences from each article based on similarity.
 - **Article Comparison:** Compares two articles by identifying the most similar and the most different key sentences.

+## Files

+### 1. `DistilBert_article_summary.ipynb` (Test and Demonstration)
+This Jupyter notebook is designed for testing and demonstrating the core functionalities of the model.
+It includes steps for:
+- Data cleaning
+- Sentence encoding with **Sentence-Transformers**
+- Similarity calculation between sentences
+- Visualization of results

+### 2. `ArticleSummary.py` (Execution)
+The `.py` file is the main script for running the model in a production or batch processing environment.
+This file includes:
+- Code for loading and processing the articles
+- Key sentence extraction
+- Similarity comparison between two articles
+- Saving or displaying results

+This file should be executed in a Python environment (discussed below) to perform the intended tasks on any new articles or datasets.

 ## Installation

 To run the project, you need Python 3.7+ and the following dependencies: